 Practically zero.
 Since entering politics in the 1980s, Pelosi has faced primary challengers literally dozens of times, and none has come close to dethroning her.
 She’s about as big a lock to win her district as anyone in Congress, and only a health emergency or retirement seems likely to derail that.

 What are the chances of Nancy Pelosi becoming Speaker again?
-Well, since she seems to have wide support in the Age of Trump, there’s a pretty solid chance that she’ll be voted Speaker of the next Congress – if the Democrats hold the House majority.
+Well, since she seems to have wide support, there’s a pretty solid chance that she’ll be voted Speaker of the next Congress – if the Democrats hold the House majority.

 Yes, conceivably.
 However, she is hugely popular in her home district (which includes San Francisco), and it is unlikely that the challenger she’s facing in November – who she beat by over 60 percentage points in the primary – will give her any kind of challenge.
 For bettors, there will likely be no lines available for this contingency.